gventuri/Snapkit-Validation/README.md

   |_.form__group__info
 ```

 Each field of the form should be contained inside a .form__group element.
-Inside every .form__group there should be a label, descibing the field (i.e. Username/Password/E-mail etc...), a input/select/textarea which will be filled by the user, and one or more potential errors (you will find more information about the possible error types below).
+Inside every .form__group there should be a label, descibing the field (i.e. Username/Password/E-mail etc...), a input/select/textarea which will be filled by the user, and one or more controls (you will find more information about the control types below).
 The final structure should look something similiar to:

 ```
 <form class="form">